cambboyle/PortfolioProject-1/README.md

 ----

+#### User Stories

+*Employer/Client*

+- As a possible future employer/client, I want to be able to:
+  1. Visit the portfolio site through a link from another website i.e. LinkedIn.
+  2. Explore the site so I can get to know Cameron and browse his past or ongoing projects.
+  3. (Employer) Access his CV with ease.
+  4. Be able to contact him via email, or through social links on the page.

 #### Project Goals

 My main goal for this project was to create a intuitive and responsive portfolio that I can use for my career after the project has been submitted.